The Course

 Student Learning Goals:

-A working comprehension of the historical narrative of the American West
+An understanding of the competing historical narratives of the American West

 To ability present your ideas in both formal and informal settings